 Well, we’ve seen a return of artist sponsoring in recent times with crowdfunding platforms such as Kickstarter, Indiegogo, and Patreon.
 Instead of depending on a single, super-rich individual to foot all the bills, now it’s possible for many people to contribute a small amount and accomplish the same thing.

 So where am I going with this?

 The entry level is $1 per month, or $12 a year…or as I like to put it in modern currency, about two modest trips to Starbucks.
-Fact is, if everyone who has Liked my author page on Facebook contributed $1 a month, I could go professional tomorrow.
+Or one, if you’re a big spender.

 Now, this isn’t a guilt trip; participation here is strictly voluntary.
 If you can’t participate or just don’t want to, there are absolutely no hard feelings.
 And if you do decide to contribute, you are not obligated to do so forever.
 Give as much or as little as you like, for as long as you like — it’s all up to you.

 So, if you think that I am an artist worth supporting, please do so.

 Check out my Patreon account and rewards here.